 Right now, there are a number of great social media sites you should be engaging on, but not every one of them is the best fit for your blog.
 Here is a run down of the most popular social media sites as of now, but keep in mind new ones are cropping up every day:

-Twitter.
-At 140 characters, or 117 if you include a link, the conversation on Twitter is succinct – and it moves rapidly.
+Twitter has extended its character limit from 140 to 280 characters – double the previous length.
+This allows more impactful tweets as the conversation on Twitter is succinct – and it moves rapidly.
 If you can keep up and enjoy chatting with strangers, Twitter may be for you.

-Google+.
 Many people prefer Facebook to this one, but never underestimate G+’s influence on SEO.
 A few months back, I plussed a post about gluten-free living and afterward, and I was search result #4 on Google for “gluten free” for a number of months.
+Although Google Plus is used by many of us today, Google has shut down Google+ in April 2019 for the general public.

 Finally, find apps and plugins that will help you optimize your social media experience.
 TweetDeck helps you organize your hashtags and tweets, and HootSuite will keep all your social media outlets organized, allowing you to do things like schedule updates.